-This course is the second part of the first year experience series.
-Students delve into the history of retailing and retailers, and concentrate on retailer strategies and positioning with relation to various store types.
-They explore the global supply chain from concept to consumer with a focus on sustainability and ethics.
+This course is the second part of the FYE series.
+It delves into the history of retailing and retailers concentrating on their strategies and positioning with regard to their various store type.
+It explores the global supply chain from concept to consumer with a focus on sustainability and ethics.
+Prerequisite(s): FM 108.